 At the committee meeting in January 2023, concerns had been expressed about the 'cumulative impact' because of the site's proximity to other static caravan sites such as Hafan y Môr and Ocean Heights, and the Afon Wen touring site opposite and Sŵn y Môr to the rear.
 Although there were several static and touring sites in the vicinity, the area in question was not considered to be an example of a location that was under extreme pressure from such tourism developments.
 Contrary to Policy TWR 3 that related to static caravan sites, the cumulative impact was not a consideration in the criteria of policy TWR 5, as touring use constituted a temporary use which had less of an impact than static structures.
 However, the criteria themselves responded to the cumulative impact in the sense that sites in obtrusive places that were not close to ... view the full minutes text for item 6.

-Construction of a new single storey 150 place primary school, 20 place nursery and 30 place Cylch Meithrin and associated external works, inclusive of boundary treatments, new car parking arrangements and improved access provisions for the relocation of Our Lady's School on the old Ysgol Glanadda site
+Construction of a 150 , 20 and 30 Cylch Meithrin and , of , car and for the of the Ysgol Glanadda

 LOCAL MEMBERS: Councillor Gareth Roberts, Councillor Huw Wyn Jones and Councillor Medwyn Hughes